The Zendesk Payment Problem

 What happens if a payment link expires or the customer doesn't complete payment?
 Links can be configured with expiry times.
 If a customer doesn't complete payment, the agent is notified and can resend or generate a new link.
 Abandoned payment attempts are logged for follow-up.

-Can we use different payment gateways for different teams or regions?
-Yes.
-Shuttle supports 40+ PSPs with configurable routing.
-Different Zendesk groups or brands can be mapped to different gateways without agents needing to manage this manually.
+**Can we use different payment gateways for different teams or regions?** Yes.
+Shuttle supports 30+ gateways with configurable routing.
+Different Zendesk groups or brands can be mapped to different gateways without agents needing to manage this manually, and switching is configuration, not a re-integration.

 Related Reading